 There is a similar checklist of steps for exporting goods out of Canada to overseas markets.

-For example, you'll need an international marketing plan, detailed research on your target market, knowledge of international commerce laws, and how to protect your property in foreign markets.
+For example, you'll need an international marketing plan, detailed research on your target market, knowledge of international commerce laws, and an understanding of how to protect your property in foreign markets.

 Completing Import/Export Training to Launch Your Career